fairmutex/ngx-adal-8/projects/ngx-adal-8/README.md

 Reason:
 You do not need to install  "adal-angular": "^1.0.17"
-This library is composed of adal.js and adal-angular.js
+as that library is composed of adal.js and adal-angular.js

 adal-angular.js is the library for AngularJS meaning anything prior to Angular 2
 adal.js is where the code we need is however since we need this file included in more than